 20 Market Street, the Stacey-Ross house (1734) - In 1733 John Stacey "being incapable of labor " petitioned the town that he may build a house beside the rocky ledge on the lower North Green "for selling cakes and ale for his livelihood."
 The house was moved to this location 100 years after its construction.

-108 High St., the Dow-Harris house (1735) - This dwelling began as a half house, two rooms in depth, and appears to have been constructed about 1735 for Margaret Dow and her second husband John Lull.
-The principal room retains its cased frame, and a fine paneled fireplace wall.
-The rear room fireplace has been reduced in size, but vestiges of an early lintel remain.
+108 High St., the Dow-Harris house (1735) - This dwelling began as a half house, two rooms in depth, and was constructed about 1735 for Margaret Dow and her second husband John Lull.
+The entry room retains its original interior casings.
 Additions date to the 19th Century.

 12 North Main Street, Treadwell’s Inn (1737) - In 1737, Captain Nathaniel Treadwell opened an inn in this building.
 John Adams visited Ipswich frequently during the 1770's in his capacity as a lawyer and always stayed at Captain Nathaniel Treadwell's inn.
 It was erroneously named the Christian Wainwright house, which no longer stands.

-68 High Street, the John Wood – Lord house (c 1740) - John Wood bought this corner lot in 1719 and inherited his father Samuel's adjoining lot in 1738.
-He married Martha Ringe, who was recently widowed with small children after her husband Daniel disappeared in 1727 while on a fishing expedition to Penobscot Bay, attacked by Indians.
-The court allowed Martha Ringe to marry John Wood before the three years had passed "in order to advance her circumstances."
+68 High Street, the John Wood – Lord house (c 1740) - After her husband Daniel disappeared in 1727 at Penobscot Bay after being attacked by Indians, the court allowed Martha Ringe to marry John Wood before the customary three years had passed "in order to advance her circumstances."
+It was owned by Nathaniel Lord and his heirs in the 19th Century.

 178 Argilla Road, the Stephen Smith house (1742) - Sagamore Hill, which is near Fox Creek and Argilla Roads, was originally apportioned in small tillage lots to a considerable number of owners.
-Thomas Wells left two sons, Thomas and Nathaniel.
-Thomas quitclaimed his portion to his brother, in 1669.
-Thomas Wells sold Abraham Tilton Jr., his farm, described as “part of ye farme which my … Continue reading 178 Argilla Road, the Stephen Smith house (1742)
+The house was built by Stephen Smith, who bought the land in 1742.

 42 High Street, the Holland-Ringe house (c 1742) - The first recorded deed of the Holland House appeared in 1742, when John Holland sold the property and “ye House as is now finished standing there” to Daniel Ringe.
 The Hollands were a seafaring family, and Daniel Ringe was a veteran of the French and Indian Wars.